emil748c/AcmeCorporation/README.md

 ![](/images/pmc_persistence.png)

   - Run "Initial-Migration Initialize" - this will create the initial migration to the database with a seed of 100 serial numbers.
-  - When finished applying Initial-Migration run "Update-database"
+  - When finished applying Initial-Migration run "Update-database".

+A new local database amed AcmeCorporationDB should now be made and ready for use.

 The project should be ready to run by now.

+#### The website

 There are 3 pages to the web project:
 - A landing page